nasa-jpl/ION-DTN/gh-pages/docs/CLA-API.md

 the data were received via a
-physically secure medium) and, if non-NULL, an EID characterizing the node that send this inbound bundle.
+physically secure medium) and, if non-NULL, an EID characterizing the node that sent this inbound bundle.

 Return Values